Humanity-A1 gets to know our CEO Alexey Lee.

-Watch humanity.ai-A1 run three AI models concurrently—offline—on a 24GB Mac Mini.
-This demo showcases modular AGI, real-time learning, and verifiable orchestration with just 16B params.
-The future of local, plug-and-play AI is here.
+Watch Humanity-A1 run three AI models concurrently—offline—on a 24GB Mac Mini.
+This demo showcases modular AI, real-time learning, and verifiable social graph building with just 16B params.

 Christopher Ford

-The Chariot Technologies Lab team is thrilled to share a new demo of humanity.ai-A1, our modular AI system, running fully offline on a 24GB Mac Mini.
+The Chariot Technologies Lab team is thrilled to share a new demo of Humanity-A1, the latest version of our modular AI system, running fully offline on a 24GB Mac Mini.

 No internet, no cloud, and no tricks.
 Just real intelligence in a compact, verifiable, self-contained package.